OfficeDev/office-js-docs-pr/reference/requirement-sets/add-in-commands-requirement-sets.md

 |:-----|-----|:-----|:-----|:-----|:-----|:-----|
 | Add-in commands (initial release, no requirement set) | Not applicable | Version 1603 (Build 6769.0000) or later | Not applicable | 15.33 or later| January 2016 | |

-A new version of the add-in commands feature includes the ability to autoopen a task pane with documents.
-The autoopen feature is included in the add-in commands 1.1 requirement set.
-For more information, see [Automatically open a task pane with a document](../../docs/add-ins/design/automatically-open-a-task-pane-with-a-document).
+The add-in commands 1.1 requirement set introduces the ability to [autoopen a task pane with documents](../../docs/add-ins/design/automatically-open-a-task-pane-with-a-document).

 The following table lists the add-in commands 1.1 requirement set, the Office host applications that support that requirement set, and the build or version numbers for the Office application.